buffrr/letsdane/README.md

 You can build the latest version from source for now. binaries in releases are not up to date yet.

-make sure you have libunbound installed and run
+Go 1.15+ is required. make sure you have libunbound installed and run

     git clone https://github.com/buffrr/letsdane.git && cd letsdane/cmd/letsdane
     go build -tags unbound